tiesselune/reindeer-rs/Readme.md

 :bulb: DeletionBehaviour determines what happens to the sibbling when the current entity is removed :

  - `DeletionBehaviour::Cascade` also deletes sibling entity
- - `DeletionBehaviour::Error` causes an Error if a sibling still exists
+ - `DeletionBehaviour::Error` causes an Error if a sibling still exists and does not delete the source element
  - `DeletionBehaviour::BreakLink` just removes the entity without removing its sibling.

 In the above example, deleting a `MyStruct1` instance also deletes its sibling `MyStruct2` instance, but deleting the `MyStruct2` instance leaves its sibling `MyStruct1` instance intact.